Stem: Rethinking Causal Information Flow in Sparse Attention

 Table~\ref{tab:longbench-combined} presents the LongBench results.
 While MInference maintains accuracy, it demands excessive budgets (69\%--81\%).
 Conversely, aggressive methods like FlexPrefill and XAttention suffer significant degradation, particularly on multi-document (MD) and synthetic (SYN) tasks, highlighting the limitations of current pruning heuristics.
 In contrast, \algname{} achieves the highest accuracy among sparse baselines despite using the lowest budget (25\%--31\%).
 Notably, it outperforms the runner-up on Qwen3-8B by over 1\% and nearly matches dense performance on Llama-3.1-8B-Instruct (41.48\% vs.\ 42.02\%).
 This validates our design rationale: preserving initial tokens safeguards long-range dependency chains, while value-aware selection captures signal-rich tokens.
 Thus, \algname{} provides robust sparsification, delivering superior accuracy even under the most aggressive reduction.

 To demonstrate versatility and orthogonality, we integrate \algname{} into two training-based sparse models: DeepSeek-V3.2 (DSA) and MiniCPM-4 (InfLLMv2).
+These experiments are not intended to improve the accuracy of native sparse models; instead, they test whether \algname{} can further reduce the computation budget with negligible performance change.
 These models natively learn to select top-$k$ tokens or blocks during training.
 For DeepSeek-V3.2, the baseline DSA selects the top-2048 tokens based on QK scores.
 By applying Stem (using the Output-Aware Metric and Token Position-Decay with $k_{\text{start}}=2048, \mu=0.7$) on top of the native DSA kernel, we achieved a 15\% reduction in the average sparsity budget.
 Similarly, for MiniCPM-4, which natively maintains initial and local blocks while selecting the top-$64$ blocks, we replaced the fixed top-$k$ selection with \textbf{Stem}'s decay schedule ($k_{\text{start}}=64 \text{ blocks}$, $\mu=0.7$).